 - Candidates are able to demonstrate a commitment to students and their learning. - Candidates are able to demonstrate a knowledge of their content and how to teach their content. - Candidates are able to manage and monitor student learning. - Candidates are able to think systematically about their practice. - Candidates are members of learning communities.

-For both the Master of Education and the Education Specialist degrees in Curriculum and Instruction, the expected learning outcomes are as follows:
+For the Master of Education degree in Curriculum and Instruction, the expected learning outcomes are as follows: